 Why is it a mistake not to send a newsletter out, even a very basic one like the example above?
 Because you want the brand to be placed in a good position in blog posts that contain multiple brands (e.g. Black Friday, Cyber Monday, Holiday Gift Guides, etc).
 Bloggers will tend to perceive a brand favorably when the manager is active in sending out affiliate newsletters.

-These 7 common mistakes are really very easy to fix.
+These 7 common affiliate manager mistakes are really very easy to fix.
 If any of these apply to the brand you represent, implement the 5-minute fixes and you’re good to go.
+You'll come across as the best affiliate manager, both to the brand and to your affiliates.